memtt/malt/README.md

 It optionally depends on :

- - nodejs (http://nodejs.org/) to run the GUI webserver.
+ - nodejs (http://nodejs.org/) to run the webview GUI.
 Tested version is 0.10.30.
  - libelf (http://www.mr511.de/software/english.html) to extract global variable list from executables and libs.
 Tested version is 0.128.
  - libunwind (http://www.nongnu.org/libunwind/) as an alternative implementation of glibc backtrace method.
 Tested version is 1.1.